kindohm/tidal-guide/README.md

 Because tidal ensures both loops fit inside same duration, you end up with a polyrhythm.

-You can layer any number of patterns:
+You can layer any number of patterns to create many polyrhythms:

 `d1 $ sound "[bd bd bd, sn cp sn cp, arpy arpy, odx]"`